m. Provisions and contingent liabilities

 The Company enters into foreign exchange forward contracts with banks.
 These foreign exchange forward contracts are valued using various inputs including the foreign exchange spot and expected forward rates.

-42. Financial risk management
+40. Financial risk management

 The Company's activities expose it to a variety of financial risks such as foreign exchange risk, interest rate risk, credit risk and liquidity risk.
-The Company's focus is to foresee the unpredictability of financial markets and seek to minimise potential adverse effects on its financial performance.
+The Company's focus is to foresee the unpredictability of financial markets and seek to minimize potential adverse effects on its financial performance.
 The primary market risk of the Company is credit and foreign exchange risk.

 The Company's senior management oversees the management of these risks.
 The Company's senior management is supported by a financial risk committee that advises on financial risks and the appropriate financial risk governance framework for the Company.
 The financial risk committee provides assurance to the Company's senior management that the Company's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured, mitigated and managed in accordance with the Company's policies and risk objectives.